taw00/joplin-rpm/README.md

 the problem.
 For the foreseeable future, I will be packaging upstream AppImage binaries until this is resolved.

+As of version 2.4.z, I will be moving builds away from EL8 proper and to CentOS Stream only.

 <!--
 I had to make upstream nodejs available to CentOS, EL7 and EL8, and Fedora (all RedHat/IBM products) to enable binary builds.
 This is